 You can still take short opportunities (to profit when the market falls), but if the fundamentals are strong and clearly indicating an opportunity to buy GBP over the next 3-6 months, then you will want to be taking trades where the smart money is doing so as well.

-To put it into other words, in the ocean institutions are the sharks and retail traders are the feeder fish which stick to the sharks as close as possible to get a free ride and protection.
+To put it into other words, in the ocean institutions are the sharks and retail traders are the feeder fish that stick to the sharks as close as possible to get a free ride and protection.

-Otherwise you could be just their next dinner!
+Otherwise, you could be just their next dinner!